 We all know at this point that sun damage is really terrible for the longevity of your skin (and health).
 But one thing I never considered that could possibly lead to skin damage is my cell phone, computer, and TV—specifically the blue light (the high energy visible, or HEV, light) from each.

 According to recent research, long-term overexposure to blue light really can speed up signs of aging, from hyperpigmentation to inflammation to even premature fine lines and wrinkles.
-And while “long-term overexposure” sounds like a billion light years away, think about how often you are staring at a screen throughout the day, whether you’re scrolling through Instagram, responding to emails, or watching Netflix.
+And while “long-term overexposure” sounds like a billion light-years away, think about how often you are staring at a screen throughout the day, whether you’re scrolling through Instagram, responding to emails, or watching Netflix.
 Pretty much the entire day unless you’re asleep, right?
 Sure sounds like long-term overexposure isn’t really that far away.

 Ninety-three to 98 percent coverage from blue light is incredibly extraordinary when you think of how much interaction you have with the tech light throughout the day.
 And beyond just the great coverage is the fact that it’s one of the easiest sunscreens to apply, thanks to it’s brush-on formula.
-You simply swipe the brush on your face, and a light powder (in four different shades) will look and feel like nothing, but will protect you from everything.
+You simply swipe the brush on your face, and a light powder (in four different shades) will look and feel like nothing but protect you from everything.

 “This mineral-based, chemical-free sunscreen powder is always in my bag—it brushes on easily, allowing me to reapply constantly throughout the day without having to rub on another layer of lotion,” says Wexler.
 “It has the added benefit of absorbing oil and giving my skin a matte, smooth finish.”

-Shift your phone to ‘night mode’ close to bedtime when it’s darker in your room or home.
+Shift your phone to night mode close to bedtime when it’s darker in your room or home.
 It disables blue light in favor of yellow light, which is far easier on the eyes and your skin.

 Cover your phone with a blue light screen shield.
-It helps eliminate your blue light interaction throughout the day (similar to the night mode, but available and easy-to-use during the day).
+It helps eliminate your blue light interaction throughout the day (similar to the night mode, but available and easy to use during the day).
 Phone shields are around $7 and computer screen shields can start around $10.

 When in doubt, if you don’t have a screen shield, view your phone at arm’s length.